-You must notify your Co-op Technical contact of the issue and complete the documentation.
+You must notify your Co-op Technical contact of the issue and in collaboration with your Co-op Technical contact, complete the Product Action Notification (PAN) Form.

 It'll be the responsibility of the Co-op Technical contact to initiate any action, but you'll need to support in these instances.